 "Bonus points if you gulp down a glass of water 30 minutes before dinner and then eat your vegetables and higher-fiber foods first," Galloway says.
 "The goal is to fill up on better-for-you foods, so you're less likely to reach for seconds of higher-fat foods or refined carbs."

 4. Chew Slowly

 One of the simplest strategies to support your weight-loss goals is to chew your food slowly.
-Case in point: Eating slowly resulted in reduced food intake, decreased hunger and increased fullness in non-obese individuals in a March 2014 study published in the Journal of the Academy of Nutrition and Dietetics.
+Case in point: Eating slowly resulted in reduced food intake, decreased hunger and increased fullness in individuals who did not have obesity in a March 2014 study published in the Journal of the Academy of Nutrition and Dietetics.